Shreekar11/queryflow/README.md

 ### Pros

-- Includes core features like a query editor, selector, and table, along with advanced features such as history and CSV export.
+- Includes core features like a query editor, selector, and table, along with advanced features such as history, searchable query history and CSV export.
-- Data table efficiently handles 1,000 rows using react-window.
+- Data table efficiently handles ~1,000 rows using react-window.
 - Supports sorting functionality, allowing users to sort table data in ascending or descending order by clicking on column headers.
 - AceEditor, dark mode, and a responsive design enhance usability.
 - TypeScript, a modular structure, and JSDoc comments improve maintainability.